hopsparser/hopsparser/README.md

 [![Build Status](https://github.com/bencrabbe/npdependency/actions/workflows/ci.yml/badge.svg)](https://github.com/bencrabbe/npdependency/actions?query=workflow%3ACI)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This is a graph-based dependency parser inspired by the paper of [(Dozat 2017)](https://nlp.stanford.edu/pubs/dozat2017deep.pdf).
+This is a graph-based dependency parser inspired by [Dozat and Manning (2017)](https://nlp.stanford.edu/pubs/dozat2017deep.pdf)'s biaffine graph parser.
 Contrary to Dozat, the parser performs its own tagging and can use several lexers such as FastText, BERT and others.
 It has been originally designed within the [FlauBERT](https://github.com/getalp/Flaubert) initiative.

 I advise to have a GPU with at least 12GB graphical memory.
 With smaller GPUs, using a BERT preprocessor will become difficult.
 The parser comes with pretrained models ready for parsing